pudimlucy/CS50ai/week5/traffic/README.md

     -> loss on small db: 3.5479e-10, loss on main db: 0.7775
     -> Quite dramatic change, but stil has an accuracy of about 0.7.
 I will keep tweaking with the dropout rate in the next version.

+3. Traffic 2.2
+    -> Altered dropout on hidden layer (0.3 -> 0.5).
+    -> loss on small db: 7.0958e-10, loss on main db: 3.5013
+    -> Increase in hidden layer dropout has decreased accuracy.
+Will try to find a optimal point between the dropout rates.